react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/state-persistence.md

 ## Warning: Serializable State

-Each param, route, and navigation state must be fully JSON-serializable for this feature to work.
+Each param, route, and navigation state must be fully serializable for this feature to work.
+Typically, you would serialize the state as a JSON string.
 This means that your routes and params must contain no functions, class instances, or recursive data structures.

+If you need to modify the nav state object, you may do so in the `loadNavigationState` / `persistNavigationState` functions, but note that if your `loadNavigationState` provides an invalid object (an object from which the navigation state cannot be recovered), React Navigation may not be able to handle the situation gracefully.

 ## Warning: Route/Router definition changes